Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Fundamentals of Multimodal Learning (MML)

-The \textbf{intermediate fusion} approach involves training separate models on each modality and then combining the outputs of these models to make a final prediction \cite{MultimodalClassification}.
-This approach is suitable when the data modalities are independent of each other and cannot be easily combined at the feature level.
-The main challenge with intermediate fusion is selecting an appropriate method for combining the output of the separate models.
-This can be done by averaging the separate models' output or using a weighted sum.
+Intermediate fusion involves training separate models for each data modality and then combining the outputs of these models for inference/prediction \cite{MultimodalClassification}.
+This approach is suitable when the data modalities are independent of each other and cannot be easily combined at the feature level using average, weighted average, or other methods.
+The main challenge with intermediate fusion is selecting an appropriate method for combining the output of different models.